 They find that the city at night is often lonely, but comforting in its own way.
 They discover that there is warmth in its cold streets, especially if one has someone to navigate it with.
 Sleep eludes them, so in their wakefulness they try to escape life.
 They find joy in each other’s friendship: they try out skateboarding; they hang out at rooftops, convenience stores, and the neighborhood pares restaurant; they watch other people talking and imagine what goes on in the conversations they cannot hear.

 Yet, Sleepless is not a romance; it only masquerades as one.
 It is not about insomniacs falling in love with each other.
-The film, following the cue of the broken lamp in Gem’s bathroom, is a story about brokenness.
+The film, following the cue of the dysfunctional light bulb in Gem’s bathroom, is a story about brokenness.

-We find out that Gem is an illegitimate daughter, a product of infidelity.
+We find out that Gem feels estranged from her mother (Irma Adlawan), who had remarried after her father died of cancer.
 At the pares joint with Barry, she looks at all the other couples dining and tells Barry that they are all cheaters.
 She thinks there is a ‘polygamous gene’, that all men are naturally unfaithful.
-Not surprisingly, and as if to embrace her own history, Gem is revealed be in an affair with a sophisticated married man, Vince (TJ Trinidad).
+Not surprisingly, Gem is revealed be in an affair herself with a sophisticated married man, Vince (TJ Trinidad).
 Vince treats her mostly like a precious, pretty object to show off when he goes to fine restaurants and art galleries.
 (Gem mentions to Barry that she does not like her name, that it is too precious and she deserves something more ordinary.)
-Once, lonely and sleepless while lying on her bed, Gem rings Vince’s phone but is unable to get through; here she is, a call center agent who spends her days selling services to faceless people halfway across the world, but in her loneliest moments her own phone is useless and uncomforting.
+Once, lonely and sleepless while lying on her bed, Gem rings Vince’s phone to no avail; here she is, a call center agent who spends her days selling services to faceless people halfway across the world, but in her loneliest moments her own phone is useless and uncomforting.

 In another scene, Vince brings Gem to look at an exhibit of abstract art.
 They stare at a canvas of meaningless geometric lines; Vince plays art professor, and tells Gem to appreciate the depth of impressions that the piece evokes.
 She resists, saying that she prefers the clear, familiar, and plainly comprehensible.
 Later, Vince leaves her to congratulate the artist.
 The camera pans to Gem, splendid in her fashionable dress, but surrounded by gallery pieces in the frame, some of which portray human eyes—suggesting her place in Vince’s world, which is to be just another artwork, just another beautiful but powerless object to gaze at.